YuchuanTian/AIGC_text_detector/README.md

 ## Preview

-3/6/2025: We will update a latest detector version to align with the latest LLMs.
+**3/6/2025**: We will update a brand-new detector version to align with the latest LLMs.
 Please keep tuned!

 *BibTex* formatted citation: